NEONScience/NEON-Data-Skills/tutorials/R/soils/megapit-data/megapit-profiles/megapit-profiles.md

                           y.offset = 2, width=0.25, cex.names=.4,
                           name='horizonName', label='siteLabel',
                           color='textureColor')

-    ## Error in plotProfileDendrogram(S, d.diana, scaling.factor = 0.6, y.offset = 2, : object 'd.diana' not found

     # Close and save the device
     dev.off()

     ## quartz_off_screen
     ##                 2

-This plot is not shown in this tutorial view, but you can download an example of the <a href="https://github.com/NEONScience/NEON-Data-Skills/raw/dev-aten/tutorials-in-development/Soils/NEON_Soils_Texture_Color_Clusters.pdf">PDF here.</a>
+This plot is not shown on this tutorial webpage, but you can view and download an example of the <a href="https://github.com/NEONScience/NEON-Data-Skills/blob/dev-aten/tutorials/R/soils/megapit-data/megapit-profiles/NEON_Soils_Texture_Color_Clusters.pdf">PDF here.</a>

 ## Clustering by Nutrients